SkyM1raj/Gandalf/README.md

 All firewall activities are logged into the \`firewall_logs.log\` file.
 This includes connection attempts, attack detections, and changes to firewall settings.

+## Docker Supporting

+You can use docker and use it to implement the firewall in a container

 ## 👤 Author

 - **[BlackBird63030]**